 Breaking a lease is a common occurrence in the rental market, as unforeseen circumstances or changing life situations can necessitate an early termination of a lease agreement.
-However, many tenants are concerned about the potential consequences of breaking a lease, specifically with regards to their credit score.

 The impact of breaking a lease on your credit